timgrote/Republic/README.md

 You can open the repo folder in [Obsidian](https://obsidian.md/), or just browse around the files in Github for now.
 Note the obsidian links aren't  working in github and most of the files are in the [Voting folder.](https://github.com/timgrote/Republic/tree/main/Voting)

-Intention: Build a voting app, probably on  some layer of the ETH chain.
+Intention: Build a voting app, probably on  some layer of the ETH chain using web3.js+react+node.js.
 If the identity part of it starts working, figure out a way to apply it to social networking and news.

 ### Feedback